KxSystems/docs/docs/ref/tan.md

 ---
-title: tan, atan – tangent and arctangent | Reference | kdb+ and q documentation
+title: tan, atan – tangent and arctangent | Reference | KDB-X and q documentation
 description: tan and atan are q keywords that return the tangent or arctangent of their argument.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `tan`, `atan`

 _Tangent and arctangent_

 ```syntax
 tan x     tan[x]
 atan x    atan[x]
 ```

 Where `x` is a numeric, returns

 `tan`
 : the [tangent](https://en.wikipedia.org/wiki/Tangent) of `x`, taken to be in radians.
 Integer arguments are promoted to floating point.
 Null is returned if the argument is null or infinity.